Is the property tax cap really 2 percent?

 - required contributions from employers

 When the performance of investments listed on Wall Street is poor, the pension funds increase the required contributions from employers such as schools, so that future obligations to retirees will be appropriately funded.
-When the performance of Wall Street investments improves, the pension funds decrease the required contributions from employers.
-For example, the employer contribution rate for the New York State Teachers Retirement System (TRS) was set at 11.72% of payroll for 2016-2017.
-However, this employer contribution rate is expected to be 9.80% of payroll for 2017-2018, a 16.4% decrease.
+When the performance of Wall Street investments improves, the pension funds often decrease the required contributions from employers.
+Additionally, the Teachers’ Retirement System (TRS) Board may adjust the expected rate of return on investments, which has an inverse impact on required employer contributions.
+In October, 2017, the assumed rate of return on investments was decreased from 7.5% to 7.25% to reflect 20-year historical rates of return.
+Accordingly, the future contributions required from employers were adjusted to account for these anticipated lower investment returns to TRS.
+The employer contribution rate for the New York State Teachers Retirement System (TRS) has been preliminarily set at 10.63% of payroll for 2018-2019, as compared to 9.8% of payroll for 2017-2018, a 8.5% increase.

 What is mandated?